-3.1.
-Periodic and Event Transmissions

-If all the signals contained in a message are periodic then the transmission type of the message is periodic.
-Such a message will be queued for transmission at periodic intervals.
-On the other hand, if all the signals contained in a message are of event type then the message is said to have event transmission type.
+Fig. 1.
+Transmission pattern of a Periodic Message 3.2 Event Transmissions If all the signals contained in a message are of event type then the message is said to have event transmission type.
 Such a message will be queued for transmission as soon as an event occurs that changes the value of one or more signals contained in the message provided a Minimum Update Time (MUT) between the queueing of two successive event messages has elapsed.
 Hence, the transmission of an event frame is constrained by MUT.
+The transmission pattern of an event message is illustrated in Figure 2.
+The down-pointing arrows (labeled with numbers) symbolize the queueing of messages while the upward lines (labeled with alphabets) represent arrival of the events.

-3.2.
-Mixed (Periodic/Event) Transmission

-If a message can be queued periodically as well as at the arrival of an event then the transmission type of a message is called mixed (periodic/event) or simply mixed transmission.
+Fig. 2.
+Transmission pattern of an Event Message 3.3 Mixed (Periodic/Event) Transmission If a message can be queued periodically as well as at the arrival of an event then the transmission type of a message is called mixed (periodic/event) or simply mixed transmission.
 We identified two different methods of implementing mixed messages for CAN protocol.

-3.2.1 Method 1: Implementation of a Mixed Message

-The CANopen protocol [2] provides an example of the first implementation method of a MIXED message.
+Method 1: Implementation of a Mixed Message The CANopen protocol [20] provides an example of the first implementation method of a MIXED message.
 A mixed message can be queued for transmission at an arrival of an event provided an Inhibit Time has expired.
 The Inhibit Time is the minimum time that must be allowed to elapse between the queueing of two consecutive messages.
 A mixed message can also be queued periodically at the expiry of an Event Timer.
 Hence, the expiry of an Event Timer is considered as an additional event for queueing of a mixed message.
 The Event Timer is reset every time the message is queued.
-It should be noted that once a mixed message is queued for transmission, any additional queueing of the same message will not take place during the Inhibit Time [2].
-The transmission pattern of a mixed message in CANopen is illustrated in Figure 1.
+It should be noted that once a mixed message is queued for transmission, any additional queueing of the same message will not take place during the Inhibit Time [20].
+The transmission pattern of a mixed message in CANopen is illustrated in Figure 3.
 The down-pointing arrows (labeled with numbers) symbolize the queueing of messages while the upward lines (labeled with alphabets) represent arrival of the events.